 Staying Consistent When Everything Around You Is Shifting

 Fast-moving environments tempt leaders to rewrite the playbook every week.
-Consistency feels impossible when priorities change daily, but it is exactly what the team needs to stay engaged.
-Consistency is not about ignoring reality — it is about deciding which rhythms never move so the team always has a stable base.
+Consistency can feel impossible when priorities change daily, but it’s exactly what the team needs to stay engaged.
+Staying consistent isn’t about ignoring reality.
+It’s about deciding which rhythms never move, so the team always has a stable base underneath the chaos.

 Protect the Non-Negotiable Rhythms

-When rhythms stay intact, people can handle change because they still know how the week will flow.
+When the rhythms stay intact, people can handle change, because they still know how the week is going to flow.

 Iterate the Content, Not the Cadence

-Keeping the cadence constant signals that change is intentional, not chaotic.
+Keeping the cadence constant is what signals that change is intentional, not chaotic.

 Over-Communicate the “Still True” List

-This practice keeps people from assuming everything is up for debate.
-The “still true” list is the anchor when noise gets loud.
+This one habit keeps people from assuming everything’s up for debate all the time.
+The “still true” list becomes the anchor when the noise gets loud.

 Build Slack Into the System